On the regularity of axisymmetric, swirl-free solutions of the Euler equation in four and higher dimensions: Abstract

 \section{Abstract}

-In this paper, we will discuss the axisymetric, swirl-free Euler equation in four and higher dimensions.
-We will show that in four and higher dimensions the axisymetric, swirl-free Euler equation has properties which could allow finite-time singularity formation of a form that is excluded in three dimensions.
-We will also consider a model equation that is obtained by taking the infinite-dimensional limit of the vorticity equation in this setup.
-This model exhibits finite-time blowup of a Burgers shock type.
-The blowup result for the infinite dimensional model equation heavily suggests that smooth solutions of the Euler equation exhibit finite-time blowup in sufficiently high dimensions.
+In this paper, we consider axisymmetric, swirl-free solutions of the Euler equation in four and higher dimensions.
+We show that in dimension $d\geq 4$, axisymmetric, swirl-free solutions of the Euler equation have properties which could allow finite-time singularity formation of a form that is excluded when $d=3$, and we prove a conditional blowup result for axisymmetric, swirl-free solutions of the Euler equation in dimension $d\geq 4$.
+The condition which must be imposed on the solution in order to imply blowup becomes weaker as $d\to +\infty$, suggesting the dynamics are becoming much more singular as the dimension increases.